Information about the 2023 Mileage Certificate process is available at:

 Summary of Process

 Selectboards must certify Class 1, 2, 3, and 4 town highways and legal trails by February 10 of each year.
-The VTrans Mapping Section mails out a Certificate of Highway Mileage to all cities, towns and incorporated villages by the first week in January.
+The VTrans Mapping Section sends out a Certificate of Highway Mileage to all cities, towns and incorporated villages by the first week in January.
 The certificate shows mileage broken down by highway class as of the previous year.
 Any error corrections, or any new mileage changes received since the last certificate from the town is added by VTrans.
 Documentation for any changes needs to be submitted by the town.
 Towns are asked to enter any changes that occurred in the previous year ending February 10.
 Towns are asked to return certificates to VTrans by February 20.
 The Mapping Section compiles the results.

 Products and Results